CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 argument's pointer.
 * if usesetup enabled, then 8 user data registers will be used.
 4-5 user data are kernel setup pointer.
 6-7 user data regs are argument's pointer.
 * if useenqueue enabled, then 10 user data registers will be used.
-4-5 user data are kernel setup pointer.
+4-5 user data regs are kernel setup pointer.
 6-7 user data regs are argument's pointer.
 * if useenqueue enabled, then 12 user data registers will be used.
-4-5 user data are kernel setup pointer.
-6-7 user data regs are argument's pointer.
+4-5 user data regs are kernel setup pointer.
+8-9 user data regs are argument's pointer.

 ### Argument passing and kernel setup